-3. Final research presentation, written report, and peer evaluation (25% of final grade).
-At the end of the quarter, you will present your research findings (secondary, primary/exploratory and primary/conclusive) to the class.
-This allows all class members to learn from each of the various projects.
-The presentations will be graded as a part of your group research project evaluation (20 minutes for presentation and 3 minutes for Q&A), and should be engaging and memorable.
-Be creative-use music, videos, role-playing, etc. All students must participate in the presentation.
-You should post on Canvas your presentations.
+3. Final written report, presentation, and peer evaluation (25% of final grade).
+At the end of the quarter, you will present your primary/quantitative research to the class (20 minutes for presentation and 5 minutes for Q&A), and should be engaging and memorable.
+Be creative-use music, videos, role-playing, etc. As with the previous presentation, all students must participate in the presentation.
+In addition, you should post on Canvas your presentation slides no later than 30 minutes before class begins.
 No changes can be made to this presentation after this point.
-Your PowerPoint document should be saved as "sectionletter\group #\client."
-For example, if you are in the 1:30 PM class, in group #3 and your client is Starbucks, your file would be saved as "A\group3\Starbucks."
-In addition to uploading your PowerPoint document to Canvas, you should give the professor a hard copy of your presentation (a handout with 3 slides per page) on the first day of presentations.
+Your PowerPoint document should be saved as "group #client."
+In addition to uploading your PowerPoint document to Canvas, you should give the professor a hard copy of your presentation (a handout with 3 slides per page).

 You are welcome to invite your client to hear these final class presentations.
 If your client is unable to attend class, you should arrange to present your research to your client outside class time.
+In addition, you should send your client your final written report (copy the professor and TA on this email).

-The final research report is due no later than June 5 at 5 PM.
+The written research report is due no later than June 6 at 8:30 PM.
 The written report should be professional and will be graded according to the criteria provided in the Appendix.
-The report should be no longer than 20 double-spaced pages in total (excluding appendices and references; 12-point Times New Roman font and 1" margins) and should follow the format provided in the Appendix (pp. 9-12 of this document).
+The report should be no longer than 20 double-spaced pages in total (excluding appendices and references; 12-point Times New Roman font and 1"

+margins) and should follow the format provided in the Appendix (pp. 9-12 of this document).

-Individually, you should submit on June 5 your peer evaluation of yourself and your teammates using the assessment form posted on Canvas.
+Individually, you should submit by June 6 your peer evaluation of yourself and your teammates using the assessment form posted on Canvas.